jaruiz/light52/README.md

 * Hardly debugged.

 The design and most of the implementation is done.
-The core has already passed a basic test bench and executed a Drhystone benchmark on actual hardware (DE-1 board from Terasic) -- benchmark results included in the datasheet.
+The core has already passed a basic test bench and executed a Dhrystone benchmark on actual hardware (DE-1 board from Terasic) -- benchmark results included in the datasheet.
 Yet, there are still many loose ends and a strong test bench has yet to be developed.